jeremehancock/Posteria/README.md

 ## Where to Find Posters

 Looking for high-quality posters for your media library?
+Posteria now fully integrates with TMDB for automatic poster fetching!
 Here are some excellent resources:

+- **[The Movie Database (TMDB)](https://www.themoviedb.org/)** - Extensive library of official and fan-made artwork, now fully integrated with Posteria for automatic poster fetching
 - **[The Poster Database](https://theposterdb.com/)** - A community-driven collection of custom posters with various styles and themes
-- **[The Movie Database (TMDB)](https://www.themoviedb.org/)** - Extensive library of official and fan-made artwork
 - **[The TV Database (TVDB)](https://www.thetvdb.com/)** - Comprehensive database for TV show posters and fanart
 - **[Mediux](https://mediux.pro/)** - Collection of professionally designed media artwork